 1 medium red onion, sliced

-1 red or yellow bell pepper cored and chopped
+1 red or yellow bell

 Kosher salt